F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

    - :ref:`azure`

 #.
-Paste the declaration into your API client, and modify names and/or IP addresses as applicable.
+Paste or copy the declaration into your API client, and modify names and/or IP addresses as applicable.
 The key and value pair can be arbitrary but they must match the tags or labels that you assign to the infrastructure within the cloud provider.
 You can craft your declaration with any key and value pair as long as it matches what is in the configuration.
 For example:

    .. code-block:: shell